-"Shall I yield," Oscar replied, "the gift of Erin's injured king; the gift of fair-haired Cormac, when Oscar had scattered his foes?
-I came to Cormac's halls of joy, when Swaran fled from Fingal.
-Gladness rose in the face of youth.
-He gave the spear of Temora.
-Nor did he give it to the feeble;
+" Shall I yield," Oscar replied, " the gift of Erin's injured king; the gift of fair-haired Cormac, when Oscar scattered his foes?
+I came to Cormac's halls of joy, when Swaran fled from Fingal, Gladness rose in the face of youth.
+He gave the spear of Temora, Nor did he give it to the feeble: neither to the weak in soul.
+The darkness of thy face is no storm to me: nor are thine eves the flame of death.
+Do I fear thy clanging shield?
+Tremble I at Olla's song?
+Cairbar, frighten the feeble: Oscar is a rock!"